-Jackie joined the New Zealand Society of Authors (PEN NZ Inc) in 2014.
-Prior to taking the role Jackie had worked in both the music industry and the film industry in both Australia and New Zealand.
-Jackie has considerable experience working with NZ authors on a variety of programmes and schemes that develop their work to publication level, and has been involved in a number of initiatives to grow local writing talent.
+Jenny Nagle joined the New Zealand Society of Authors (PEN NZ Inc) as Chief Executive Officer in 2017.
+She has worked in general management, sales and marketing across the trade and educational publishing landscape in both New Zealand and Australia for over 30 years.
+She began working in publishing with Hodder & Stoughton’s educational division in NZ, before moving to trade publishing, sales and marketing across the Tasman, as Marketing Director.
+She has considerable experience working with NZ authors on a variety of programmes and schemes that develop their work to publication level, and has been involved in a number of initiatives to grow local writing talent.
 She will describe some of the financial and other assistance that emerging writers can access.

 Students can pay the course fee by four interest free quarterly payments, spread over one year.
 If you are interested in taking up this option, please contact The Creative Hub for more information.

 Enroll for this course now by hitting the button below.

 Your place on the course is secured by a deposit of $220 incl GST